Freedom Lane: A Trip Down Memory Block A

 “How’s Rose not gonna notice?”
 Da’Quarius asked.
-“When she sees your not watchin’ soap operas or brewing Metamucil tea she gonna know that you missin’.
+“When she sees your not watchin’ soap operas or brewing Metamucil tea, she gonna know dat you missin’.
 Plus that snitch principal is gonna call and tell her I ain’t in school today.”

 “We’ll figure it out as we go along,” Helen said.
 “But first thing first, kid.
 You’re going to have to help me go to the toilet.”

-Da’Quarius argued at first but relented.
+Da’Quarius argued, but relented.
 He stood outside of the handi-capped stall and waited for Helen to finish her morning business.
 “You don’t need me to wipe your ass, do you?” he asked.

 Da’Quarius leaned up against the wall and stared at the ceiling.
-“You said your daddy wanted to take you to Yankee Stadium after you got out of prison,” he said.
+“You said yo’ daddy wanted to take you to Yankee Stadium after you got out of prison,” he said.

 “That’s right,” Helen said.
 “Not fucking Shea.”

-“You never told me about your time in the slammer.
+“You never told me ’bout yo’ time in da’ slammer.
 Wha’chu do to get eight years?”